WWE Live from Madison Square Garden: Storylines

-The card consisted of nine matches, including two on the preshow, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines played out on WWE's primary television programs, Raw and SmackDown.
+The card consisted of nine matches, including two dark matches, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, with storylines played out on WWE's primary television programs, Raw and SmackDown.

 The event featured Brock Lesnar in a match with Big Show, which was Lesnar's first match at Madison Square Garden since WrestleMania XX in March 2004.
 Lesnar and Show previously had a feud in January 2014 after Show confronted Lesnar on the January 6 episode of Raw.
 There was a short physical confrontation between the two, starting a feud which was settled at the Royal Rumble 2014, where Show lost to Lesnar after being brutally assaulted with numerous steel chairs before the match began.

-On the July 27 episode of Raw, United States Champion John Cena challenged WWE World Heavyweight Championship Seth Rollins but The Authority (Triple H and Stephanie McMahon) instead scheduled a match between the two for Cena's United States Championship.
+On the July 27 episode of Raw, United States Champion John Cena challenged WWE World Heavyweight Champion Seth Rollins but The Authority (Triple H and Stephanie McMahon) instead scheduled a match between the two for Cena's United States Championship.
 Cena won the match by submission, during which Rollins legit broke Cena's nose.
 Rollins then challenged Cena to a Winner Takes All match at SummerSlam, which Cena accepted.
 Rollins won the match when guest host Jon Stewart interfered on Rollins's behalf.
 At Night of Champions, Cena defeated Rollins to regain the United States Championship.
 The following night on Raw, Cena defeated Rollins in a rematch for the title.

 Dolph Ziggler and Rusev had an ongoing feud, stemming from Ziggler forming a romantic relationship with Lana, Rusev's former valet.
 The two fought to a double countout at SummerSlam.
 In a rematch on the August 31 episode of Raw, Ziggler won by disqualification following the interference of Rusev's new girlfriend, Summer Rae.
 Ziggler defeated Rusev at Night of Champions to end their feud.